viccherubini/gettext-example/README.md

     $ msgmerge file.po file.pot

-mgmerge can mess up some translations, so read the final file.po with **poedit**.
+msgmerge can mess up some translations, so read the final file.po with **poedit**.

 **PAY ATTENTION**: when you create a new file .po open it with poedit and save it to generate the file.mo